JuliaPackaging/BinaryBuilder.jl/docs/src/FAQ.md

 ### I'm having trouble compiling `<project name here>`

 First, make sure that you can compile that project natively on whatever platform you're attempting to compile it on.
 Once you are assured of that, search around the internet to see if anyone else has run into issues cross-compiling that project for that platform.
 In particular, most smaller projects should be just fine, but larger projects (and especially anything that does any kind of bootstrapping) may need some extra smarts smacked into their build system to support cross-compiling.
-Finally, if you're still stuck, try reaching out for help on the `#bindeps2` channel in the JuliaLang slack.
+Finally, if you're still stuck, try reaching out for help on the [`#binarybuilder` channel](https://julialang.slack.com/archives/C674ELDNX) in the JuliaLang slack.

 ### How do I use this to compile my Julia code?